Home » How Do Rats Defend Themselves?

 Weasels

-Weasels are swift and ruthless hunters belonging to the same family as badgers and otters.
+Weasels are swift and ruthless hunters from the same family as badgers and otters.

-What sets them apart from the rest is that they are nocturnal, and they hunt at night when rats are most active.
+What sets them apart from the rest is that they are nocturnal.
+They hunt at night when rats are most active.
 Weasels have a strong sense of smell and can track the scent of their prey from a great distance.

 how to rats protect each other?